 This may be helped by eating plenty of foods high in fibre and having lots to drink.
 A laxative may be needed in some cases.

-Some medicines can affect nerves.
+Some medicines can affect nerves and cause peripheral neuropathy.
 This may lead to a lack of sensation in parts of the body such as the fingers or toes, pins and needles or weakness of muscles.
 Tell your doctor if any of these symptoms occur.
 See separate leaflet called Peripheral Neuropathy.

 Pregnancy and contraception